esjex/fitzgerald-gibson/README.md

 * UI text and user journeys
 * Internal technical communication

-I have over a decade of experience working on projects of all sizes, from major development software to small start-up tools.
+I have over a decade of experience working on projects of all sizes, from major development software to small start&#8209;up tools.
 I also have experience leading projects, establishing quality processes, mentoring technical writers, and speaking at international conferences.

 To explore how I can help you with your project, [get in touch](mailto:hello@fitzgerald-gibson.com)!